 In 2017, the Legislature clarified that a "digital signature" authorized by Government Code Section 16.5 and subject to regulations adopted by the Secretary of State is one type of "electronic signature" that a public agency may choose to accept under the Uniform Electronic Transactions Act.
 (AB 2296 (Low), Chap.
 144, Stats.
 2016.)

 Commentary:

-This measure would further modernize the state's tax transaction system to allow taxpayers to safely execute tax forms via electronic signature, in a manner consistent with forms and procedures developed and authorized by the BOE and County Assessors.
+This measure would further modernize the state's tax transaction system, allowing taxpayers to safely execute tax forms via electronic signature, consistent with forms and procedures developed and authorized by the BOE and County Assessors.